Group Planning on Airbnb

 Competitive Analysis

-• Differentiate from Booking.com by combining social and logistical planning
+• Differentiating from Booking.com by blending social features with logistics

-• Reduce reliance on third-party tools like TripAdvisor or Reddit by centralizing inspiration and booking
+• Reducing dependence on third-party tools like TripAdvisor and Reddit by centralizing planning, discovery, and booking in one place

 User Interviews